RongHuHu/HACA-Net/README.md

 python process_data.py
 ```
 * For the nuScenes dataset, the following steps are required:
   a.
-Download the orignal nuScenes dataset.
-Checkout the instructions here.
+Download the orignal nuScenes dataset on the [official website](https://www.nuscenes.org/"nuScenes").
+Checkout the instructions in [here](https://github.com/nutonomy/nuscenes-devkit"nuscenes-devkit").
   b.
 Follow the instructions of nuScenes prediction challenge.
 Download and install the map expansion.
   c.
 Run our script to obtain a processed version of the nuScenes dataset under datasets/nuscenes_pred:
     `python data/process_nuscenes.py --data_root <PATH_TO_NUSCENES>`